cloudposse/route53-kubernetes/README.md

   type: LoadBalancer
 ```

-An "CNAME" record for `test.mydomain.com` will be created points to the ELB that is
+A "CNAME" record for `test.mydomain.com` will be created which points to the ELB that is
 configured by kubernetes.
-This assumes that a hosted zone exists in Route53 for mydomain.com.
+This assumes that a hosted zone exists in Route53 for `mydomain.com`.
 Any record that previously existed for that dns record will be updated.

 ``dnsRecordType`` and ``dnsRecordTTL`` annotations are optional.